Geraldlim91/onDemandEncryption/README.md

 }
 </pre>

-12. To run the project on the web:
+13. To run the project on the web:
 <pre>
 1) sudo service nginx restart
 2) cd into src directory, run this command: <code>uwsgi --ini one_uwsgi.ini</code>
+3) On your desktop or laptop, go to http://webserverIP/main/login
+note: desktop or laptop must belong to the same network as the raspberry pi cluster.
 </pre>